 I’ve seen a lot of runners do their easy runs at close to their race pace, and then they fall apart on race day.
 (I will admit that I’ve been guilty of this too!)
 When I see runners training really well but then crashing on race day one of the first things I look at is their easy run pace.

 If you are feeling like you are not making progress, or you are getting burnt out/injured easily, or your training goes well but you fall apart on race day, take a look at your easy runs.
-Consider if you are truly running them at an easy pace.
-How do you know if you are running at any easy pace?
-That will be next week’s topic!
+Consider if you are actually running at any easy pace!

-Are you guilty of running your easy runs too fast?
+Are you guilty of doing your easy runs too fast?